gluster/glusterdocs/docs/Administrator-Guide/Directory-Quota.md

 ### Displaying Quota Limit Information Using the df Utility

-You can create a report of the disk usage using the df utility by taking quota limits into consideration.
+You can create a report of the disk usage using the df utility by considering quota limits.
 To generate a report, run the following command:

 ```console
 # gluster volume set <VOLNAME> quota-deem-statfs on